 By the mid 90s, Kerry saw an opportunity to carve out a niche as a content creator in the new world of the World Wide Web and undertook a largely self-funded interactive media study-tour in North America in early 1996.
 She then started producing web sites.

-Over the past decade, Kerry has also written feature articles for a wide range of other publications including INSIDE FILM, METRO, FILMINK, HR MONTHLY and AUSTRALIAN EDUCATOR.
+Over the past couple of decades, Kerry has also written feature articles for a wide range of other publications including INSIDE FILM, METRO, FILMINK, HR MONTHLY and AUSTRALIAN EDUCATOR.
 She has also worked as a freelance travel writer and film reviewer (most recently, in early 2012, for ABC North Coast Radio).

 In conjunction with Hatchling Productions, she secured funding for the web site to accompany the award-winning documentary THE MAN WHO STOLE MY MOTHER’S FACE, then oversaw interface design and the production of all content (www.themanwhostolemymothersface.com).